Spanish translation here

 So, the phenomenological method is the attempt to carefully describe and catalog the different ways in which things appear.
 Phenomenology describes how things show up or show themselves to us.
 But, as stated, this is ambiguous.
 When we talk about how something appears, we can refer either to the content of its appearance or the form of its appearance.

 If, for instance, we describe how a glass appears, we can describe its shape, its size, and its color.
 This is a description of the content of its appearance.
 Or, we can describe how a glass appears by noting the fact that it is a three-dimensional object, and because it is a three-dimensional object we always see only one side of it at a time.

 A three-dimensional spatial object is not present all at once; all of its sides and aspects are not given at the same time.
-Rather, some sides and aspects–those that face us–are given to us directly, while the others sides and aspects, which face away from us, are not directly given; rather, we apprehend them as absent aspects that could be made present simply by turning the glass around to face us, thereby making the absent side present–but at the cost of making the present side absent.
+Rather, some sides and aspects—those that face us—are given to us directly, while the others sides and aspects, that face away from us, are not directly given; rather, we apprehend them as absent aspects that could be made present simply by turning the glass around to face us, thereby making the absent side present—but at the cost of making the present side absent.

 This kind of description of how a glass shows up to us deals with the form of its appearance, not its particular content.
 The description abstracts out any consideration of the particular qualities of the glass and treats it simply as a three-dimensional object, then seeks to describe how it is given to us.
 And the description of the form of the appearance of the glass applies just as well to all other three-dimensional objects.

 All three-dimensional objects have pretty much the same form of appearance, a form of appearance that differs from the forms of appearance of psychic states and of mathematical and cultural objects.
 Living things appear to us as having purposes and values, and their motions show up as actions in light of these concepts; dead material things appear differently.